mtumilowicz/reports/README.md

 <a name="pdf"></a>
 PDF
 ---
-* _PdfCellBuilder: CellBackgroundColor, CellBorder, CellDefaults,
-CellText_ - facilitates composing of pdf cells by chaining methods and handling basic features (eq. borders)
+* `PdfCellBuilder`: `CellBackgroundColor`, `CellBorder`, `CellDefaults`, `CellText` - facilitates composing of pdf cells by chaining methods and handling basic features (eq. borders)
-* _ImageBuilder_ - facilitates inserting images into pdf by setting size and position in one go
+* `ImageBuilder` - facilitates inserting images into pdf by setting size and position in one go
-* _PdfFontsContainer_ - it is actually a map containing fonts (cache);
+* `PdfFontsContainer` - it is actually a map containing fonts (cache);
-* _PdfFontsContainer_ - produces embedded fonts in encoding Cp1250
+* `PdfFontsContainer` - produces embedded fonts in encoding Cp1250
-* _AbstractPdfWriter_ - base class used in pdf file generation
+* `AbstractPdfWriter` - base class used in pdf file generation
-* _InsertablePdfImage_ - interface used for inserting images
+* `InsertablePdfImage` - interface used for inserting images
-* _InsertablePdfTable_ - base class used in building tables (inserted into pdf)
+* `InsertablePdfTable` - base class used in building tables (inserted into pdf)
-* _PdfDocumentBuilder_ - util class used in composing pdf files
+* `PdfDocumentBuilder` - util class used in composing pdf files

 <a name="xls"></a>
 XLS
 ---
-* _XlsxDataFormat_ - facilitates handling with different column date
-formats during files generation
+* `XlsxDataFormat` - facilitates handling with different column date formats during files generation
-* _XlsxDataFormatType_ - cache of format types (eg. #.00 - money,
+* `XlsxDataFormatType` - cache of format types (eg. #.00 - money,
 YYYY-MM-DD hh:mm - date with time)
-* _AbstractXlsxWriter_ - base class used in xls file generation
+* `AbstractXlsxWriter` - base class used in xls file generation
-* _InsertableXlsContent_ - base class used in building content of sheets
+* `InsertableXlsContent` - base class used in building content of sheets
-* _InsertableXlsSheet_ - base class used in building sheets
+* `InsertableXlsSheet` - base class used in building sheets

 <a name="xml"></a>
 XML
 ---
-* _BaseXmlDocumentBuilderImpl_ - consequence of two different approach
-of composing xml: chain and straight (common abstractions is extracted to that class)
+* `BaseXmlDocumentBuilderImpl` - consequence of two different approach of composing xml: chain and straight (common abstractions is extracted to that class)
-* _XmlDocumentBuilder_ - interface for xml document builder
+* `XmlDocumentBuilder` - interface for xml document builder
-* _XmlDocumentBuilderChainImpl_ - implementation that allows to chain
+* `XmlDocumentBuilderChainImpl` - implementation that allows to chain methods
-methods
-* _XmlDocumentBuilderStraightImpl_ - orthodox implementation (every
+* `XmlDocumentBuilderStraightImpl` - orthodox implementation (every
 element has to be created and then added)
-* _XmlElementBuilder_ - interface for element builder
+* `XmlElementBuilder` - interface for element builder
-* _DateOnlyConverter_ - exemplary x-stream converter
+* `DateOnlyConverter` - exemplary x-stream converter
-* _EntityToXmlConverter_ - wrapper for x-stream conversion from entity
+* `EntityToXmlConverter` - wrapper for x-stream conversion from entity to xml
-to xml
-* _XmlFromFile_ - parse xml from file to a specific class
+* `XmlFromFile` - parse xml from file to a specific class
-* _XmlSchemaFactory_ - loads xml schema from file (given path +
+* `XmlSchemaFactory` - loads xml schema from file (given path + language)
-language)
-* _XmlTransformer_ - couple useful methods for xml transforming, for
+* `XmlTransformer` - couple useful methods for xml transforming, for
 example: dom-document to string (using specific output format)
-* _XmlValidatorFactory_ - javax.xml.validation.Validator factory
+* `XmlValidatorFactory` - javax.xml.validation.Validator factory
-* _XmlValidatorWrapper_ - wrapper for xml validation (using schema)
+* `XmlValidatorWrapper` - wrapper for xml validation (using schema)
-* _XmlWriter_ - base class used in xml file generation
+* `XmlWriter` - base class used in xml file generation

 ## examples
 Example of using api (and references to more in test package).